 1. Attracts prospective talents and helps retain current ones

 Paramedical services are often described as a nice-to-have addition to employee benefits plans instead of must-haves.
 But more and more employees are seeing the importance of these services.
-Having them as an added value to your benefits offering not only attracts prospective talents, but also helps retain your current ones.
+Having Paramedical services in your group benefits not only will attract prospective talents to your First Nations organization but also will help retain your employees.

 2. Increases employee morale and loyalty